lablup/backend.ai/docs/common-api/auth.rst

      - Values
    * - Method
      - ``GET`` / ``REPORT`` / ``POST`` / ``PUT`` / ``PATCH`` / ``DELETE``
+   * - Query String
+     - If your access key has the administrator privilege, your client may optionally specify other user's access key as the ``owner_access_key`` parameter of the URL query string (in addition to other API-specific ones if any) to change the scope of access key applied to access and manipulation of keypair-specific resources such as kernels and vfolders.

+       .. versionadded:: v4.20190315

    * - ``Content-Type``
      - Always should be ``application/json``
    * - ``Authorization``